EdvardM/railsgirls-ruby/basics.md

 end
 ```

-Note that the syntax `<stuff>` means that `stuff` should not be written literally, but with appropriate expression.
-Here it should be some Ruby code that is equal to value `false`.
+Note that the notation `<stuff>` means that `stuff` should not be written
+literally, but with appropriate expression.
+Here it should be some Ruby code
+that is equal to value `false`.

-Let's assume all the functions our metallic companion uses to put stuff into the cup use a separate function to do exactly that, eg.
+Let's assume all the functions our robot Jeeves uses to fill the cup
+take advantage of a single utility function `inject`:

 ```ruby
 nozzle.inject('coffee', amount: 800, manner: 'pour')
 nozzle.inject('cream', amount: 400, manner: 'spray')
 ```

-Obviously all our methods would need to be able to detect if the cup is no longer under the nozzle, so we would edit the `inject` method for nozzles as follows:
+To avoid accitents, all our methods would need to detect if the cup is no
+longer under the nozzle.
+So we would edit the `inject` method for nozzles as
+follows:

 ```ruby
 def inject(substance, options)